 You will take up to five option courses and complete the MRes dissertation.
 We are able to offer option courses in each of the main research areas of the discipline, including: macroeconomics; international; development; economic theory; economic history; political economy; labour; econometrics; industrial organisation and data science; although not all options will be available every year as this will depend on staff availability and student demand.
 Students are also permitted to take some options outside the department (e.g. in Mathematics and Statistics), subject to the agreement of the Programme Directors.

 The first two years of taught coursework lead to the award of the MRes degree for candidates satisfying all of the requirements.
-Those who pass the MRes at a sufficiently high level of performance: achieve a 65% average (over all taught modules in year 1 and 2) and demonstrate a strong performance in the core modules (i.e. an average of not less than 60% across the core modules) and achieve a mark of at least 65% for the dissertation; will then be eligible to proceed to the four-year PhD programme.
+Those who pass the MRes at a sufficiently high level of performance: achieve a 65% average (over all taught modules in year 1 and 2) and demonstrate a strong performance in the core modules (i.e. an average of not less than 60% across the core modules) and achieve a mark of at least 65% for the dissertation; will then be eligible to proceed to the four-year PhD programme (all calculated averages are weighted according to the module CAT weighting).
 The structure and progression rules will provide the Department, as well as the students themselves, with a greater degree of evidence of candidates’ suitability to progress on to a doctoral programme.

 The 4-year PhD programme will allow you to develop as a researcher and to make your own mark not only in academia, but also in the public and private sectors, in all fields where excellent research and analysis skills are required.
 You can leave the programme with the MRes degree and not continue on to the PhD if you so choose; the MRes is a valuable qualification in its own right.
 If you progress to the PhD you will be expected to be ready to submit at the end of year 3 and to go on the job market in year 4.